 Why Your Bill May Be High

 As an Electricity retailer, we are heavily regulated and monitored by the regulators.
 All retailers must bill you based on the usage provided by a third party (that is also government regulated).
-In Victoria, regardless of which retailer you choose, the meter data is gathered by your local network distributor, the same data is then passed to the regulators and to your retailer for billing purposes.
+In Australia, regardless of which retailer you choose, the meter data is gathered by your local network distributor, the same data is then passed to the regulators and then to your retailer for billing purposes.
 You can request your usage data from your local distributor independently to verify that we have used the correct data.
 You can find your local distributor’s contact detail on your electricity bill.
 If your bill seems high, here are some things to check:

 Heating and cooling can make up a large portion of your energy use.
 Even just one week of unusual weather can affect your bill significantly.

 The number of days in a billing period can vary.
 We normally bill you on a monthly basis, but this is not always possible.
 Check to see if the bill is for a longer billing period.

 Have you spent more time at home, or have you had other people staying with you.
 There is a good chance this will increase your bill.

 Have you bought a new appliance or used appliances you don’t commonly use, including power tools, an exercise machine, air con, or heating.

 Timed swimming pool appliances use a lot of energy and it’s worth checking the settings of your swimming pool appliance.